SoCal Pulmonologists and Intensivists Network of Sound Physicians

 Doctors treat asthma using both quick relief methods for acute attacks and long-term treatment methods as a means to control breathing patterns and keep acute attacks from occurring.
 Medications that dilate the bronchial tubes are used to open the airways when an attack is underway.
 Corticosteroids and other anti-inflammatory medications are used to keep the lungs and airways stabilized so that if an attack does occur, it is easily brought under control.
 Doctors will often prescribe both treatments.
 The long term medication will be used on a daily basis, while a rescue inhaler is prescribed to control acute attacks when they occur.

-Southern California Pulmonologists and Intensivists Network accepts all major forms of insurance.
+Southern California Pulmonologists and Intensivists Network of Sound Physicians accepts all major forms of insurance.
 Please call our office if you do not see your insurance listed here.

 "I was very pleased with the schedule.
 The day I had the consultation the medical assistants were phenomenal, professional and very smart."